sologamingmonth/sologamingmonth/README.md

 The code is organized like most Jekyll projects, with posts going into the `/_posts` directory and templates in the `/_layout` and `_includes` directory.
 CSS is compiled from SASS.

-The `index.html` file in the root folder is the landing page and kicks off the G+ javascript.
+The `index.html` file in the root folder is the landing page and kicks off the G+ javascript, but most of the landing page content is in `/_includes/header.html`.

 I've been creating a sgam<year>.md file in the root folder as well to aggregate information for each year.
 Otherwise, individual posts go in the `/_posts` directory.
 The `/news` directory